hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 your tests.

 ---
-# Use a Rakefile to automate the running of complex tests
+# Use a Rakefile
+* automate the running of complex tests
 * Rake is a software task management and build automation tool
 * Similar to Make
 * Written in Ruby